NotHakim/FYP2023/README.md

 - Contains source code for the main exploit which includes the , Java files (Log4jclass, Servlet etc.), Web Application source codes (index.jsp, about.jsp, main.jsp, shop.jsp).
 In addition to that, under the 'target' folder contains the current existing .WAR file that has been built after hardening the web application website

 In a separate folder, I have also included a script file for one of our Privilege Escalation methods using Cronjob technique.
 Refer to the Report for the full documentation of the Cronjob Privillege Escalation
+- The 'backup.sh' file is the cronjob script that is running on Ubuntu